-Thousands of years of refinement and practice has brought the practice of Qigong across the world to millions of people and is rapidly gaining more traction and awareness through the western world.
+Thousands of years of refinement and practice have brought the practice of Qi Gong across the world to millions of people.

-Qigong practice is particularly beneficial for the elderly, office workers, those with chronic conditions, and those with physical restrictions that struggle to take part in any other form of exercise.
+Qi Gong practice is particularly beneficial for the elderly, office workers, those with chronic conditions, and those with physical restrictions who struggle to participate in any other form of exercise.
 The accessibility and ease of learning make it extremely easy for anyone to pick up.

-The benefits of qigong are usually felt quite quickly and are quite surprising to those who are not familiar with the impact this practice has on the body.
+The benefits of qi gong are usually felt quite quickly and are quite surprising to those unfamiliar with the impact this practice has on the body.

 By stimulating the meridians, your body comes back into alignment and regains its natural ability to heal efficiently.
 This allows the body to overcome certain prevailing alignments that could not be overcome in the previous state of misalignment or stress.